Discussing Torah matters because the Torah matters

 Weighing in at 67 verses, Genesis 24 is the biggest chapter in all of Genesis.

-Genesis is a history so epic that its every story could fill up libraries, yet Genesis 24 is given more shelf space than any other chapter.
+Genesis is a history so epic its every story could fill up libraries, yet Genesis 24 is given more shelf space than any other chapter.
 It tells of a servant’s mission to find a bride for his masters son.
-Why does this story deserve so much real estate in a book so grandiose as Genesis?
+Why does this story deserve so much real estate in a book as grandiose as Genesis?

 Genesis 24 reminds me of a scene where two guys are flying over the Pacific Ocean in a commercial airliner.
 Hours and hours go by.
 One guy keeps looking out the window when, finally, he turns to the other guy and says, “Man, the ocean is BIG.”
 The other guy says, “Yeah – and that’s just the top of it.”